-Carbon dioxide, or CO2, is bottled under pressure to create carbonated drinks.
-This carbonation creates the "fizziness" of these drinks.
-The carbon dioxide is dissolved in the liquid.
-When the bottle or can is opened, the carbonation escapes.
-Different types of liquid are able to hold different amounts of carbonation.
+Soft drink manufacturers use carbon dioxide, or CO2, to create carbonated drinks.
+CO2 is injected under pressure to create the "fizziness" of these drinks.
+The carbon dioxide is dissolved in the liquid and when you open the bottle or can, the carbonation escapes.
+Different types of liquid are able to hold different amounts of carbon dioxide.
+Using simple household items and some careful technique, you can measure the amount of carbon dioxide in soda.

 Use a knife or box cutter to make a hole in the top of the cap from a two-liter bottle.
 Adults should help children with this step.A simple X cut should provide enough space to insert the aquarium tubing.
 Check to make sure air flows freely through the tube when it is inserted into the cap.
 Use glue to seal the cap around the tube so gas cannot escape.
 Allow to dry completely.